[This post was first drafted October 24th 2023]

 Wherever you live, I invite you to explore connection with land in your own intuitively guided way.
 A great way to start is simply acknowledge the intention to connect and practice daily mindfulness.
 Presence with breath and body is a great way to feel into this path of love and freedom.

-Thank you for reading through the blog post.
 I hope you have any amazing adventure through Seattle.
 If you have any questions or comments, share below.

 Love,